EdDataScienceEES/tutorial-HeleneEngler/index.md

 > **_NOTE:_** *A **directional hypothesis** includes a positive or negative prediction of the relationship, change or difference  between the studies dependent and independent variables.
 An example for the plant traits data would be e.g.: There is a significant positive relationship between temperature and plant height.
 > A **Non-directional hypothesis** also makes a prediction of the relationship, change or difference, but does not include what that relationship is exactly.
 E.g. There is a significant relationship between temperature and plant height.*

-Our **research goal** is to identify the best predictors for plant height out of the 35 possible predictor variables included in the data set.
-A non-directional research intention could be frased as: *The best subset of parameters influencing/ predicting plant height will be identified.*
+Our **research goal** is to identify the best predictors for plant height out of the 17 possible predictor variables included in the data set.
+A non-directional research intention could be frased as: *The best subset of parameters influencing/predicting plant height will be identified.*

 <a name="3.2 Checking assumptions"></a>
 ### 3.2 Checking assumptions